uwetom/media-production-worksheets/week_03-3D_scanning/README.md

 - Shiny
 - Plain

-Organic objects with texture and detail work best.
+> [!NOTE] Organic objects with texture and detail work best.

 # 4. Scan an Object